 One of the biggest hurdles for hybrid teams is making sure people are in the office on the same days as their colleagues.
 The right software makes this simple.
 Instead of relying on Slack polls or calendar invites, team members can see who has booked a desk and when.
 This visibility makes it easy to plan collaborative sessions and book desks near teammates, turning a trip to the office into a valuable, connected experience.
 It helps make in-person time more purposeful, which is exactly what you want from your hybrid work software.
 This simple feature can completely change the dynamic of your office, encouraging the spontaneous collaboration that everyone misses.

-Automate Check-ins
+Automate Check-ins and Reminders

 Ever walk through a supposedly full office only to see rows of empty, reserved desks?
 "Ghost bookings" are a common problem, but automated check-ins are the simple solution.
 When an employee arrives, they can check in with a quick click in Slack or Teams.
 If they don’t, the system can automatically release their desk for someone else to use.
 This small step ensures your office space is used efficiently, preventing wasted resources and frustration.
 It also gives you a much more accurate picture of who is actually using the office, which is critical for making smart decisions about your workspace.

-Understand How Your Office is Used
+Understand How Your Office is Really Used

 Guesswork has no place in managing your office.
 Modern desk booking software provides powerful analytics that show you exactly how your space is being used.
 You can see your busiest days, which desks or neighborhoods are most popular, and your average office attendance over time.
 This data is invaluable for office managers and leadership.
 It helps you make informed decisions about everything from your real estate footprint to where you should stock the best snacks.
 Instead of relying on assumptions, you can use real data to optimize your office for your team’s actual needs.